Community Detection in Weighted Multilayer Networks with Ambient Noise

-Despite its advantages, there remain limitations with \texttt{SBANM}.
-The issue of computation time persistently plagues SBM estimation using VEM.
-The algorithm slows when $K$ or $Q$ is large.
-However, in practice it outperforms existing methods.
-Moreover, usage of stochastic VI has sped up computation time such that previously infeasible sample sizes are made possible.
-Future work may further explore subsampling methods induce faster computation times.
+There are some limitations to \texttt{SBANM}.
+The issue of computation time persistently plagues variational methods.
+The algorithm slows when $K$ or $Q$ is large. \ch{However, its unique ability to partitioning independent from correlated clusters may be of more importance than speedy computation form a less nuanced method}.
+SVI speeds up computation time to to make possible what was previously infeasible.
+Future work may further explore subsampling methods with faster computation times.

-\textit{Ambient noise} in networks dovetail the notion of overlapping communities and in particular, SBMs.
-A class of community detection methods adhere to a \textit{bottom-up} heuristic where sets gradually increase in size until memberships become stable; and naturally allows for separation between \textit{signal} and \textit{noise}.
+\textit{Ambient noise} in networks are related to overlapping SBMs.
+Some community detection methods adhere to a \textit{bottom-up} heuristic where clusters increase in size until memberships become stable; and naturally allows for separation between \textit{signal} and \textit{noise}.
 Many of these approaches implicitly assume inherent structure but do not assign an explicitly parametric model to signal or noise \cite{wilson_essc,bodwin2015testingbased,palowitch_continuous}.
 Members not assigned to communities are called \textit{background} nodes are identified but not statistically modeled.
-Uncertainty and ambiguity in block-memberships may be represented by either \textit{noise} or \textit{overlapping blocks}.
-MMBMs have been useful in modeling real-world data, but in multilayer graphs, overlaps in high dimensions lead to more problems of parameter identifiablity (or altogether avoided \cite{Liu2018MultiOverlap}), and ambient noise serves to assuage the ``curse of dimensionality".
-We refer the reader to the work of Latouche et al. and Airoldi et al. \cite{Latouche_2011,airoldi2007mixed} for background on MMBMs, and leave the connection between \textit{representing noisy signals via overlapping memberships} and global \textit{ambient noise} to future work.
-Theoretical properties of the model relating to dimensional sensitivities may also be explored.
+As in many subdomains of statistics and signal processing, noise plays a large role in network theory and methods. \ch{Existing work that discusses noise in networks \cite{Zhang_Noise_2015,Priebe_2019,Miao2021InformativeCI}, mostly describe it theoretically, however, few authors specifically address noise in the context of SBMs and fewer seek to explicitly model it for practical purposes.
+Though our approach theoretically isolates ambient noise in that it is uncorrelated, in this study the \textit{noise block} actually yields the most meaning.}